Crypto-TII/CryptographicEstimators/README.md

 ### Running the project ✈️

-Open the Python interpreter in a terminal and try importing the library as the following example.
+Open the Python interpreter in a terminal and import the library as shown in the following example:

 ```python
 >>> from cryptographic_estimators.SDEstimator import SDEstimator